vuralevren/altogic-auth-react-native/README.md

 export default SignInView;
 ```

-### Register
+### Register Page
-In this page, we will show a form to sign up with email and password.
-We will use Altogic's altogic.auth.signUpWithEmail() function to log in.
+On this page, we will show a form to sign up with email and password.
+We will use Altogic's `altogic.auth.signUpWithEmail()` function to log in.

-We will save session and user infos to state and storage if signUpWithEmail function return user.
-Then user will be redirected to profile page.
+We will save the session and user info to state and storage if the `signUpWithEmail` function returns the user.
+The user will be redirected to the profile page.

-If signUpWithEmail does not return user, it means user need to confirm email so we will show the success message.
+If `signUpWithEmail` does not return the user, it means the user must confirm the email so we will show the success message.

-Replacing views/sign-up.js with the following code:
+Replacing `views/sign-up.js` with the following code:
 ```javascript
 // src/views/sign-up.js
 import { Link } from '@react-navigation/native';